5 innovative products that can be manufactured using flexible electronics

 Have you ever found yourself squinting at your mobile phone display while trying to read the news, or perhaps watch a video?
 Flexible electronics, also called organic or plastic electronics, will help to solve this problem by providing consumers a tablet sized screen that can be folded down to the size of a mobile – conveniently small, but with the option of doubling and even tripling the size of the screen when necessary.
 This technology will also make mobile devices light and shatterproof – putting an end to broken screens…and broken users’ hearts.

-Plastic electronics have already enabled the development of flexible image sensors opening up opportunities in the area of sensors and other non-display applications such as contactless control, gesture recognition and biometric sensor arrays.
-Flexible sensor arrays will revolutionise medical applications such as X-ray detectors, making them lightweight and conformable to the body.
+Plastic electronics enable the development of flexible sensors opening up opportunities in the area of sensors and other non-display applications such as contactless control, gesture recognition and biometric sensor arrays.
+Flexible sensor arrays will revolutionise medical applications making them lightweight and conformable to the body.

 Imagine a large-area display that can be rolled up and carried neatly under your arm rather than a cumbersome, rigid A1 sheet of card or plastic.
 Plastic electronics can enable an architect’s designs or a ship navigator’s maps to be digitised and displayed on an electronic mat that can be rolled rather than folded.